 Rumble has established itself as an online resort for over 350,000 independent content creators that upload videos to their site.
 It allows them to exchange their video content with publishers, thus creating a specific marketplace that connects producers with distributors who publish the content on other video platforms simultaneously.
 Especially now, when some content creators find YouTube discriminating, the Rumble video platform has proven to be welcoming and has given the freedom to its users to feel like they can share their personal opinions with the public.
 And more importantly, they will not be hidden and buried in search results.

 Behind every successful brand stands a great leader and a well-organized, dedicated team.
-Read on to discover more about what makes Rumble video a more appealing option than YouTube and who stands behind its tremendous success.
+Read on to discover more about what makes Rumble video a more appealing option than YouTube and how they leverage the services of Cosmic Development to achieve their goals.

 Rumble vs. YouTube